Slazasaurus/datacleaning_project/README.md

 In step 5, dplyr was used to group the data frame by the Subjects and Activity.Name columns, and then apply mean to each grouping.
 This provides the final result.

+## Reading the Data

+You can read the data into R using, e.g.: data <- read.table("clean_data.txt", header = TRUE) View(data

+After downloading the clean data.